GuerreiroSpiral/HahaScript/README.md

 # HahaScript

 Changes the images from every website to a (single) image of Rean Coldsteel from the Tales of Cold Steel series.
-Haha...

 # Screenshots:
 <p align="center">